 Residence times within the marina are expected to be very low due to the relatively small marina basin volume and large tide range.
 Approximately 50% of the average marina volume will be exchanged over a single spring tidal cycle.
-Practical measures of residence times such as the efolding time are therefore likely to be no greater than 1-2 days for all locations with the marina basin.
+Practical measures of residence times such as the e-folding time are therefore likely to be less than 1 day for all locations with the marina basin.

 Copper concentrations in the waters of the marina basin are likely to be elevated due to the presence of copper in antifouling paints.
-Hydrodynamic model simulations have been undertaken to determine the resulting concentration and fate of copper leached from antifouling paint under a fully berthed marina scenario The advection and dispersion of the numerical tracer showed that elevated copper concentrations are generally confined to the marina basin.
+Hydrodynamic model simulations have been undertaken to determine the resulting concentration and fate of copper leached from antifouling paint under a fully berthed marina scenario.
+The advection and dispersion of the numerical tracer showed that elevated copper concentrations are generally confined to the marina basin.